|Date||05 May 2010|

 A long-refined theory is likely to have missed some important foundations from the very beginning that are not as equally simple as the original elements of the theory.

 Although we don't demand simplicity as a prerequisite to accepting a hypothesis, we do demand that exceptions to initially-simple foundations are justified, as having clearly categorised properties and relations to the foundations.
 Further, there should be verification that the additions are not a result of an epistemological mis-step, whereby a new type of entity is assumed to exist because it explains the difference between the simple model and the observation.
 The simpler answer in these cases, may be that the foundations are mismatched to the reality, and that better foundations would explain the behaviours with fewer additions to the ontology of the model.
-The better foundations would then detail the conditions required for the observed classical behaviours emerge.
+The better foundations would then detail the conditions required for the observed classical behaviours to emerge.

 Complicated theories so are usually difficult to assimilate because of the twists and turns that must be mastered.